The-Speck/Fight-or-Flight/README.md

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules and webpack.
 Write a basic entry file and the skeletons of the scripts mentioned above.
+The main goal of the day is to formalize the physics required for realistic turning and speed for planes.
+Also, implementing rendering of the planes on the screen.

 Goals for the day:

 - Get full screen game board
 - Get a plane rendered with basic controls

-**Day 2**: The main goal of the day is to formalize the physics required for realistic turning and speed for planes.
-Also, implementing rendering of the planes on the screen.
-Finally, use the plane controller script to begin working on user input controller and testing for responsiveness.
+**Day 2**:  Use the plane controller script to begin working on user input controller and testing for responsiveness.
+Create pause and start functionality.
+Set the boundaries of the game board and create collisions between objects.

 Goals for the day:

 - Complete plane controller functionality
-- Render the planes
-- Implement control of the planes by user

-**Day 3**: Create pause and start functionality.
-Set the boundaries of the game board and create collisions between objects.
-Begin work on plane AI.

-Goals for the day:

 - Create pause and start functionality
 - Set wrapping boundaries on the board
+- Create collisions actions

+**Day 3**:  Begin work on plane AI.

+Goals for the day:

 - Implement collisions between objects
 - Begin AI functionality